czczc/CI-ODM/doc/backend.rst

 Models
 ===============

-The followings are the currently implemented CodeIgniter Model classes.
+All heavy queries and complicated algorithms are handled by ODM's Model classes.
+The followings are the currently implemented ODM models.

 .. toctree::
    :maxdepth: 2